KenyattaDaniel/alerts_api/docs/source/index.rst

 ..
-Tact API documentation master file, created by sphinx-quickstart on Wed Jan  3 10:48:36 2018.
+Tact API documentation master file, created by sphinx-quickstart on Wed Jan  3 15:14:28 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Tact API's documentation!
+Welcome to Tact API documentation!
 ====================================

+Hello!
+This document helps you make full use of Tact's API!

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   intro

 Indices and tables
 ==================